anshulagrawal45/QuickSell-OA/README.md

     ```bash
     npm start
     ```
 5. Open your web browser and visit http://localhost:3000 to use the application.

-## Usage

-1. Press the "display" button to retrieve and showcase the tickets from the given API.

-2. Choose one of the three grouping options: "By Status," "By User," or "By Priority."

-3. Select your preferred sorting option: "Priority" or "Title."

-4. The board will automatically update to reflect your selections.

-5. The application will remember your view settings, allowing you to return to your preferred configuration even after a page reload.